Passback/docker-errbot/README.md

 		-e ERRBOT_NAME='...' \
 		<username>/errbot

-Within the container ErrBot is run in the foreground and send all the logs to STDOUT, this is done to help debugging during  plugin development.
-You can easily add your own plugins by creating the appropriat .plug and .py files in the plugins directory before building the container.
+Within the container ErrBot is run in the foreground and sends all the logs to STDOUT, this is done to help debugging during  plugin development.
+You can easily add your own plugins by creating the appropriate .plug and .py files in the plugins directory before building the container.

 We are in the process of putting automated builds and pushes of the containers